Greenville Methodist Church is a small, friendly congregation devoted to Jesus Christ, prayer, giving, and learning from God's Word.

-A member of the Global Methodist Church
+We are part of the Global Methodist Church, a

 As southern Indiana was being settled in the early 1800’s, churches were being built right along with the houses and were the hearts of their communities.
 Greenville was located on the turnpike from Louisville, KY to Vincennes (the territorial capital), one of the oldest towns in the western country.
 For nearly 75 years stagecoaches traveled this mud road and provided a source of income to towns located along the toll road.
 In 1816, Indiana became a state and the town of Greenville was officially established.
 Three more years would pass before they received a post office.